 One of my favorite cartoon strips is no longer being published.
 The illustrator refused to give into the pressure to franchise his characters and make millions more in revenue.
 He believed if you take the characters out of their settings, you somehow change them.
 Their uniqueness is somehow diminished when they are taken out of the environment for which they were intended.
 Rather than compromise his beliefs, to the disappointment of many, he no longer is illustrating the two characters that many have enjoyed for years.

-For those of us who walk in the state of singleness or the gift of a celibate life, our longing for intimacy can be met in God.
+For those of us who walk in the state of singleness or the gift of a celibate life, our longing for true intimacy can be met in God.
 Some authors espouse that a deeper knowing of God can be achieved through the gift of celibacy.
-Remaining chaste or celibate (there is a difference between these words) is a discipline which is honored by God.
+Remaining chaste (living a life of integrity in accordance with God’s boundaries for sexual expression) or celibate (a calling whereby one chooses to abstain from sexual relations and marriage) is a discipline which is honored by God.
 Instead of mulling over what we are missing, contemplate what we gain through choosing to live within the parameters God has given to us.

-Luke 1:37 says, “For with God, nothing is impossible.”
-Only God can cleanse us of any defilement we may have known through our sexually broken and sinful behaviors.
-Only God can restore our innocence which was taken or lost.
-Only He can restore to us the true reverence for His sacred gifts.
+Luke 1:37 says, “For, with God, nothing is impossible.”
+God can cleanse us of any defilement we may have known through our sexually broken and sinful behaviors.
+God can restore our innocence which was taken or lost.
+He can restore to us the true reverence for His sacred gifts.
 His desire is for you and He longs for your desire to be for Him!

 Glory of the Seas Cone, Conus Gloria-maris